Banco Central de Timor-Leste

 Banco Central de Timor-Leste (Banco Central de Timor-Leste, BCTL, lit.
-'Timor-Leste Central Bank'; Banku Sentrál Timor Lorosa'e) is the central bank of East Timor located in its capital Dili.
+'Timor-Leste Central Bank'; Banku Sentrál Timor Lorosa'e) is the central bank of Timor-Leste, located in its capital Dili.

 BCTL was formally established on 13 September 2011, replacing the Banking and Payments Authority of Timor-Leste (BPA) and the Central Payments Office.
 It is responsible for the monetary policy.